jaspinderkohli/weather-app-stepzen-nextjs/README.md

 - and more!

 ## Features
-- Server-side rendering (SSR) for fast performance and SEO optimization
 - OpenAI integration for natural language processing and machine learning capabilities
 - Tailwind CSS for easy and customizable styling
 - Tremor 2.0 for data streaming and processing